 Gradual Exposure and Flooding

 When you use gradual exposure, you expose yourself to the thing you fear in small steps so that it won’t be so terrifying.
-Example: If you have an elevator phobia, you could first look at photos of elevators, then watch YouTube videos of people riding in elevators, then stand in front of an elevator, then briefly stand in an elevator with the door open, then ride the elevator for a few minutes.
+For example, if you have an elevator phobia, you could first look at photos of elevators, then watch YouTube videos of people riding in elevators, then stand in front of an elevator, then briefly stand in an elevator with the door open, then ride the elevator for a few minutes.

 In contrast, when you use flooding, you expose yourself to the thing you fear most, all at once.Example: If you have an elevator phobia, you could force yourself to ride up and down an elevator and stay there, no matter how anxious you feel, until your fear disappears.